 Dietary guidelines throughout the world recommend consuming milk and dairy products daily to support good health.
+In NZ our dietary guidelines recommend 2-4 servings of dairy depending on your life stage.

 Milk and dairy products contain a unique bundle of essential nutrients and are considered an excellent source of calcium.
-While plant-based alternatives can be consumed instead of cow’s milk, they often don’t provide the same benefits.
+While plant-based beverages can be consumed instead of cow’s milk, they often don’t provide the same benefits.

 On the label of many plant-based milk-alternatives on the other hand, you can easily find seven or more ingredients listed.
 The first ingredient is often water and, unless you pick up an unsweetened version, added sugar is typically also found on the ingredients list, not just in flavoured but also in ‘plain’ varieties.